tuaninbox/CheckPointExport/README.md

 # Check Point Policy and Object Export
 ## Supported Policy and Object:
-- Nat Rule
+- Nat Rule queried by rule number
-- Access Rule, including inline Policy
+- Access Rule, including inline Policy, queried by rule number of main rules, inline policy will be queried automatically.
+This can be used to query just inline policy directly by using its inline policy name
-- Application Site
+- Application Site queried by name
+- Network Group queried by name

 ## Syntax
 usage: checkpointexport.py [-h] [-w] (-f  | -r ) (-n | -a | -as)